firmai/ImputeGAP/docs/generation/source/tutorials.rst

 Dataset Loading
 ---------------

 ImputeGAP comes with several time series datasets.
-The list of datasets is described `here <datasets.html>`_.
+The datasets are listed `here <datasets.html>`_.

 As an example, we use the eeg-alcohol dataset, composed of individuals with a genetic predisposition to alcoholism.
 The dataset contains measurements from 64 electrodes placed on subject’s scalps, sampled at 256 Hz.
 The dimensions of the dataset are 64 series, each containing 256 values.